This “Staff of Life” Provided Energy

 The Oneida People have known the value of corn flour in the diet for hundreds of years; cornbread is high in complex carbohydrates, which provide stamina.

 Oneida messengers, who needed a great deal of energy, would run from village to village with a side pack of crushed corn as their sole provision.
 The runner would mix the corn with water for a fast, nutritious, energizing meal.

-And tradition states that it is cornbread, or corn mush — an unformed version of the bread — that Oneidas prepared to help feed George Washington’s starving troops at Valley Forge in the winter of 1777-78 during the American Revolutionary War.
+And tradition states that it is cornbread, or corn mush — an unformed version of the bread — that Oneidas prepared to help feed George Washington’s starving troops at Valley Forge in the harsh winter and spring of 1777-78 during the American Revolutionary War.

 The corn flour used in the breads is yielded from white corn, also known as edible corn.
 The task of procuring the flour from the corn, however, was and is demanding.
 Women would begin the process early in the morning and have the bread ready within a few hours for their families’ breakfast.

 - Cook the corn,

 - Use a pounder and hollowed stump like a mortar and pestle to make flour.